-Comparing and contrasting means finding how two or more things are alike and/or different.
-A comparison tells how two or more people, places, objects, or events are alike.
+Comparing and contrasting is finding how two or more things are alike and/or different.
+A comparison tells how two or more people (appearance, behavior, feelings, attitudes, etc.), places, objects, or events are alike.
 A contrast tells how they are different.
 Clue words often signal comparisons and contrasts.
-Some comparison clue words are same, both, like, alike, also, and similar.
-Some contrast clue words are but, unlike, different, however, and whereas.
+Some comparison clue words are both, same, like, alike, also, and similar.
+Some contrast clue words are but, unlike, different, however, whereas, in contrast, and instead.